JonathanTurnock/minimap-ts-rpc/README.md

 # Lightweight Typescript RPC Example

-This project provides an example of how to do RPC without depending on full frameworks like TRPC, but keeping offering full type safety and minimal overhead.
+This project provides an example of how to do RPC without depending on full frameworks like TRPC, but keeping full type safety and minimal overhead.

 It allows you to define remote procedure calls (RPC) with TypeScript, ensuring